RobustFieldAutonomyLab/lidar_super_resolution/README.md

 # Dependency

-The package depends on Numpy, Keras, Tensorflow, and ROS.
+The package depends on Numpy, Tensorflow-keras, and ROS.
 ROS only is used for visualization.

 # Compile